hdlugas/MZsearch/README.md

 --output_similarity_scores: Output CSV file containing similarity scores between all query spectrum/spectra and all reference spectra.
 Each row corresponds to a query spectrum, the left-most column contains the query spectrum/spectra identifier, and the remaining column contain the similarity scores with respect to all reference library spectra.
 If no argument passed, then this CSV file is written to the current working directory with filename 'output_lcms_all_similarity_scores'.csv.

+<a name="plotting"></a>
-## Plot a query spectrum against a reference spectrum before and after spectrum preprocessing transformations
+### 2.3 Plot a query spectrum against a reference spectrum before and after spectrum preprocessing transformations
 To plot a query spectrum vs a reference spectrum before and after preprocessing transformations, run:
 ```
 python plot_spectra_lcms.py \